 3. Completing clinical rotations

-You will work under the supervision of a registered nurse preceptor, who will give you patient assignments and monitor your performance.
-You will also be evaluated by a clinical faculty member—an experienced nursing professional who will evaluate the feedback from your preceptor and give you guidance about your performance.
+You will work under the supervision of an experienced RN, who will give you patient assignments and monitor your performance.
+You will also be evaluated by a clinical faculty member—an experienced nursing professional who will evaluate feedback and give you guidance about your performance.
 The clinical faculty will also prepare performance reports to be included in your academic record.

 To be licensed as a registered nurse, BSN and prelicensure MSN graduates must pass the NCLEX-RN examination.
-Again, a good online program will include test prep classes as part of the curriculum.
-These classes will give you a chance to take practice exams, and familiarize yourself with the types of questions that will be on the NCLEX-RN exam.
+During an accelerated nursing program, you will have courses and exam prep tools that will give you a chance to take practice exams and familiarize yourself with the types of questions that will be on the NCLEX-RN exam.

 Besides being a great profession in itself, being a registered nurse puts you in a career field whose job opportunities are growing.
 Experts who evaluate the healthcare industry have been worried that there aren’t enough nurses to fill vacancies left by retiring nurses and to meet the need to care for a growing number of older adult patients who have multiple health problems.

 As a result, the U.S. Bureau of Labor Statistics (BLS) predicts that the number of nursing jobs will grow by 9% for the ten-year period between 2020 and 2030.
 That’s an increase of more than 276,000 jobs.